 What we don’t: Too thin for dedicated resort use.

 Outdoor Research is known for providing a lot of bang for your buck, and their versatile Carbide delivers in spades.
 Featuring a 3-layer Pertex Shield waterproof membrane, this jacket goes head-to-head with premium designs like the Patagonia SnowDrifter and Flylow Lucy above, all while checking in at a very affordable $329.
 Similar to the Patagonia and Flylow, the Carbide is competitively lightweight at 1 pound 2.8 ounces—thanks in large part to its thin 40-denier shell and modest 29-inch center back length—making it an excellent choice for minimalist backcountry-goers.
-But despite the streamlined build, OR still packs in all the requisite ski-specific features, including pit zips, a powder skirt, forearm pocket (great for storing your ski pass), and smooth-running two-way front zip.
+But despite the streamlined build, OR still packs in all the requisite ski-specific features, including pit zips, a powder skirt, a forearm pocket (great for storing your ski pass), and a smooth-running, two-way front zip.

-Outdoor Research touts the Carbide as a do-all jacket for both the front- and backcountry, but we hesitate to recommend it as a dedicated resort design.
+Outdoor Research touts the Carbide as a do-it-all jacket for both the front- and backcountry, but we hesitate to recommend it as a dedicated resort design.
 Our main hesitation is the relatively thin shell, which lacks the toughness required for day-long exposure and the rigors of inbounds use.
 And while you get some extra comfort and warmth from the tricot knit backer, some resort-goers will prefer the added assurance of a fully insulated design.
 But for those who like to split their time in and out of bounds, the Carbide is the most affordable 3-layer design here and a more protective and versatile option than the Skytour above.
 For a resort-specific jacket at the same price point, check out Outdoor Research’s Snowcrew ($349), which features 2-layer in-house waterproofing and a healthy dose of VerticalX insulation.

 See the Outdoor Research Carbide

-13. Norrøna Tamok Gore-Tex Pro ($699)
+13. Norrøna Tamok Gore-Tex ($699)

-Norrona tamok Gore-Tex Pro women's ski jacketBest for: Backcountry/resort
+Norrona Tamok Gore-Tex Pro Women's ski jacketBest for: Backcountry/resort

 Type: Shell

-Waterproofing: 3L Gore-Tex Pro
+Waterproofing: 3L Gore-Tex ePE

 What we like: Top-end protection and durability in a fun mountain style.